 'Scandal' tackles the issue of recent statue removals and protests

-This week's episode of Scandal seemed all too familiar when a student activist, named Steve, who was sleeping underneath a statue started making waves on the news.
+This week’s episode of Scandal seemed all too familiar when a young activist, named Steve, gained widespread attention as he fought for the removal of a historical statue.

 Meanwhile, former President Grant a.k.a.
-Fitz was up in Vermont trying to live a normal life after agreeing to stay out of the public eye for Mellie's first 100 days of presidency.
+Fitz was up in Vermont trying to live a normal life after agreeing to stay out of the public eye for Mellie’s first 100 days of presidency.
 That is, until Eli Pope showed up.
-Eli wanted to warn Fitz about the danger Olivia has become since taking on the role of Command for B613, and ask Fitz to go back to Washington D.C. to help save her from the darkness.
+Eli warned Fitz about the danger Olivia has become since taking on the role of Command for B613, and asked Fitz to go back to Washington D.C. to help save her from the darkness.